sveltejs/svelte/documentation/docs/03-template-syntax/12-bind.md

 ## `<input bind:checked>`

-Checkbox and radio inputs can be bound with `bind:checked`:
+Checkbox can be bound with `bind:checked`:

 ```svelte
 <label>